lightstep/opentelemetry-prometheus-sidecar/README.md

   -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
       --version                  Show application version.
       --config-file=CONFIG-FILE  A configuration file.
-      --opentelemetry.api-address=
+      --opentelemetry.endpoint=
-                                 Address of the OpenTelemetry Metrics API.
+                                 Address of the OpenTelemetry Metrics endpoint.
       --opentelemetry.metrics-prefix=OPENTELEMETRY.METRICS-PREFIX
                                  Customized prefix for exporter metrics.
 If not set, none will be used --prometheus.wal-directory="data/wal"